 How much can an ancient form of healthcare assist us in planning our weekly schedules?
 Surprisingly quite a lot!
 While Ayurveda might be new to the Western culture, this medical system has been practiced throughout the Indian subcontinent for thousands of years.
 It also works hand in hand with Vedic Astrology to enhance our physio-spiritual health.
 The beliefs behind most traditional forms of yoga and meditation originate from the sacred Vedas.

 This week we are reviewing Schedule Your Week In Planetary Alignment With These Ayurvedic Principles.
 It is a one-page feature on the Mindbodygreen Portal.
-After the author, Julia Clarke, introduces herself as a wellness consultant, she presents the fundamental Tridosha theory in a simple day of the week format.
-She suggests easy do’s and don’ts that any thoughtful person could adapt to their seven day week.
+After the author, Julia Clarke, introduces herself as a wellness consultant, she presents the Tridosha, one of the fundamental principles of Yoga, in a simple day of the week format.
+She suggests easy do’s and don’ts that any thoughtful person could adapt to weekly schedule.
 Clarke explains that we live in a world of energies which cycle in and out.
-Aligning ourselves to these natural forces lets us to live in rhythm with the flow of life.
+Aligning ourselves to these natural forces lets us to live in rhythm with the overall flow of life.
 And that makes us healthier and happier.

 Vedic Astrology and Yoga are closely related states Clarke, “Many of the world’s cultures have displayed a primal understanding of how planetary forces influence different days of the week.
 They formed their beliefs, language and rituals based on the understanding of how the cosmos impacts the individual.
 Ayurveda, yoga’s sister-science of healing, considers this when it comes to Tridosha theory, in which the five elements combine to form the three governing principles known as the doshas.”